 Audit or Tax, Which is the Better Job?

-If you're near graduation, you may wonder, "Which is best for me?
-Tax or audit?”
+Should you work in tax or audit?If you’re near graduation, you may wonder, “Which is best for me?
+Tax or audit?โ€

 In this article, I provide questions and facts for you to consider as you decide.
 This decision is one of the most important ones you’ll make in your career.